cristiol/Bug-reports/README.md

 **Severity:** Low

 **Steps to reproduce:**

 1.Open https://academybugs.com.

 2.Click the Find Bugs link on the navigation bar.

 3.Open a product.

-4.Scroll to the bottom and find the sign in form in the right side menu 5.Enter any login and password that are not registered and click "Sign In"
+4.Scroll to the bottom and find the sign in form in the right side menu.

+5.Enter any login and password that are not registered and click "Sign In".

 **Expected result:** The caption of the Sign In button is centered vertically.